lindaa77/Finpro_DataWarehouse/README.md

 # Finpro_DataWarehouse
-# Dibimbing - Kampus Merdeka - Final Project Template
+# Dibimbing - Kampus Merdeka - Rosmalinda Marbun

 ## How to
 - Since our goal is to minimize our resource usage, we will use free cloud databases on [Neon](https://neon.tech/).
 Once we create a database in it, get the connection string and put it in variable `DW_POSTGRES_URI` at `.env`